SAP-samples/cloud-sdk-team-calendar/exercises/04-deploy-to-cf.md

 ![SCP Services](images/scp-services.png)

 ## Adjust the manifest.yml file
-Let's adjust the [manifest.yml](manifest.yml), the configuration file for your Cloud Foundry application.
+Let's adjust the [manifest.yml](../manifest.yml), the configuration file for your Cloud Foundry application.
 Take a look at the services section, where we reference the previously created services instances.
-Replace all occurences of `<participantId>` in the manifest.yml file.
+Replace all occurrences of `<participantId>` in the manifest.yml file.

 ## Build and push your application
 Run the following to build and package your application: